 Click HERE for a list of different ways to get your teens to take a leadership role during the week.

 To reserve space for your group to attend C.E.
 Mission Weeks, submit a $100 non-refundable (but transferable to another year) deposit along with the Space Reservation Information to the C.E. office.
 There are two options to reserve your week.

 Fill out and mail a Space Reservation Form with your $100 non-refundable, yet transferable to another year, deposit made payable to Christian Endeavor at:

 Gilbertsville, PA 19525

-Fill out Space Reservation Information and submit $100 non-refundable, yet transferable to another year, deposit by credit card through Paypal or Google Checkout.
+Fill out Space Reservation Information and submit $100 non-refundable, yet transferable to another year, deposit by credit card through our Paypal account.

 NOTE: $2.75 is added to the $100 non-refundable deposit for processing fees.
 Click HERE to proceed.

 Once you have been notified that space is reserved by a $100 non-refundable (transferable to another year if necessary) deposit, you will want to begin to plan to make a first payment for each person you hope to have attend C.E.
 Mission Weeks by January 31, 2018 in order to receive the early rate.
 Any registrations received after February 1 will be charged the standard rate.